 Living in Heidelberg

+Moore Haus stands prominently as the highest house on the castle hill and is visible from the famous Philosopher's Way and the Old Town of Heidelberg.
 The house was christened "Moore Haus" after J.C.
-Moore, Jr., Pepperdine Controller and spiritual father of the Heidelberg Program, along with Dr. Norvel and Dr. Howard White.
-In 1980, a new wing was added ("the tower annex") bringing the student capacity to its present level.
-In adding the new wing, great care was exercised to maintain the traditional look and feel of the house.
-More than 2,000 students have called the grand old house, now a historic monument, their home.
+Moore, Jr., Pepperdine Controller and spiritual father of the Heidelberg Program, along with Dr. Norvel Young and Dr. Howard White.
+In 1980, a new wing was added ("the tower annex") and in the summers of 2014/2015, a complete renovation of the building increased the student capacity to its present level.
+Great care was exercised during the renovation process to maintain the traditional look and feel of the house turning Moore Haus into a gem that countless Pepperdine students will continue to enjoy in years to come.
+This grand old house, now a historic monument, has served as a "home away from home" for countless Pepperdine students since 1965/66.
 International Programs is happy to help you join these "Heidelbergers" as part of the ongoing history of the Moore Haus.

 Arriving in Germany

 Heidelberg program participants on the group flight will fly to Frankfurt Airport.
-Flight exempt students should follow the instructions that follow at their point of entry into Germany.
-When students arrive in Germany, they pass through Immigration or Passport Control before leaving the airport, where they will be asked to show passports.
+Flight exempt students should follow the instructions below at their point of entry into Germany: When students arrive in Germany, they pass through Immigration or Passport Control before leaving the airport, where they will be asked to show passports.

 Non-U.S. passport holders may be required to have visas to enter some countries.
 It is the responsibility of International Program participants to make sure that they have all the necessary visas for the program country and the country for the Educational Field Trip BEFORE DEPARTING the U.S. Consult local consulates and/or embassies to obtain information about which countries require visas.